 Other characteristics of DCIS associated with increased risk of progression to invasive breast cancer are heightened Ki-67 antigen, overexpression of cyclooxygenase-2 (COX-2), and cancerization of lobules.
 Atypical ductal hyperplasia, which is not considered cancer, is a risk factor for both DCIS and invasive breast cancer.
 Generally speaking, microscopic pathology grading or nuclear grade does not reliably predict risk of progression.

+Progression from DCIS to invasive breast cancer is more likely in those with a family history of breast cancer.
 Researchers are making progress in developing methods (including multigene and antibody signature tests) to predict the likelihood of DCIS recurrence or progression based on DCIS lesion characteristics.

 Increased likelihood of additional screening and procedures